TheBoolean-Boy/TheBoolean-Boy/README.md

 - 👋 Hi, I’m @TheBoolean-Boy
-- 👀 I’m interested in Software Automation
+- 👀 I’m interested in Software Automation and handling.
-- 🌱 I’m currently learning DSA (Java;)
+- 🌱 I’m into ML and Web Dev.
-- 💞️ I’m looking to participate in upcoming Open Source Events
+- 💞️ I’m looking forward get involved in open source communities
 - 📫 How to reach me saswatrath02@gamil.com

 <!---